 Tools for business

-If you sell food in retail stores in Australia, you must consider if your products need country of origin food labels.
+If you sell food at retail in Australia, you must consider if your products need country of origin food labels.

 Country of origin labelling requirements for food are in the Country of Origin Food Labelling Information Standard 2016.
 You can design and apply your own labels as long as they meet the standard.